mihirchronicles/mihirchronicles.github.io/content/notes/on-storytelling.md

     - Filler language is a product of speed.
     - The people who are supremely confident are the ones that feel like they have the license to take things deliberately and thoughtfully.
     - Slowing down your speaking cadence starts with slowing down your breathing.
 The faster you breathe, the faster you speak.
 Your voice is a wind instrument.
-    - Make broad gestures when you speak—big hand motions, slowly walking across the floor and align your speech to those movements.
+    - Make broad gestures when you speak-big hand motions, slowly walking across the floor and align your speech to those movements.
 - Communication is logical and so is emotional.
 - Be direct, succinct and kind in your message.
 People don’t have the energy, time, or desire to try to read smoke signals to figure out what you want them to say or do.
 - Good communication requires empathy.